Pape Gueye: International career

+Gueye playing in the 2023 Africa Cup of Nations.

 Gueye was born in France and is Senegalese by descent.
 He represented both the France national under-18 football team and the France U19s.
 However, he decided to represent Senegal on senior level.
 He debuted with the Senegal national team in a 2–0 2022 FIFA World Cup qualification win over Congo on 14 November 2021.

 He was part of Senegal's squad for the 2021 Africa Cup of Nations; the Lions of Teranga went on to win the tournament for the first time in their history.

 Gueye was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the tournament.

 Gueye played in three of Senegal's four matches at the 2022 FIFA World Cup, starting the 2–1 win over Ecuador that qualified the nation for the round of 16 for the first time since its debut in 2002.
 In December 2023, he was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.

+On 18 January 2026, Gueye scored the winning goal for Senegal in the loss against Morocco in extra time, leading Senegal to win the 2025 Africa Cup of Nations final, however, the match was later deemed forfeited by Senegal and the victory was awarded to Morocco on the 18th of March 2026, due to the Senegalese team walking off the pitch.

+On 21 May 2026, Gueye was officially selected by Senegal's coach Pape Thiaw from his list of 28 players to participate in the 2026 FIFA World Cup.
+A month later, on 26 June, he scored his first World Cup goals, netting a brace and earning the Man of the Match award after coming on as a substitute in a 5–0 victory over Iraq.